ned14/llfio/Readme.md

 ### Immediate todos in order of priority:
 - [x] Implement new custom C++ exception synthesis support from Outcome.
+- [ ] Finish trivial vector, which is unfinished and currently segfaults.
 - [ ] Run clang-tidy fix pass, it's got a bit untidy recently.
 - [ ] `atomic_append` isn't actually being tested in shared_fs_mutex
 - [ ] Implement a non-toy ACID key-value BLOB store and send it to Boost for peer review.